-Our planet, and the people who call it home, face enormous and mounting challenges.
-WDN’s Earth Circle seeks to bring environmental issues that impact people front and center in the national conversation.
+WDN’s Earth Circle seeks to bring environmental issues that impact people of color and indigenous communities front and center in the national conversation.
 Our members are concerned about issues ranging from global climate change to our broken food and energy systems, to the devastating consequences of these policies and systems on the health, livelihood and well being of communities.
-Ultimately, we hope to integrate the values of sustainability, human rights and justice into national policy so that all people may live free and happy lives on a healthy planet.
+Ultimately, we hope to integrate the values of sustainability, human rights and justice into national policy.

-Since it began in 2008, the Earth Circle has hosted educational teleconferences with important thought leaders such as renowned Native American activist Winona LaDuke on the topic of climate change and communities of color, and Oran Hesterman, on the topic of food justice.
+Since it began in 2008, the Earth Circle has hosted educational programming with important thought leaders such as renowned Native American activist Winona LaDuke on the topic of climate change and communities of color; Sheelah McClean, co-founder of Idle No More, who lifted up the stories of indigenous women organizing at the forefront of the environmental justice movement; and Anjali Appadurai of [earth], who highlighted youth-led organizing efforts for international climate justice.